LEEClab/PSA_Valerib_JulianaAngelo/README.md

 # PSA_Valerib_JulianaAngelo
-PSA = Payment for Environmental Services
+PSA = Payment for Environmental Services.
 This repository contains some data relating to Juliana Angelo's scientific initiation research.
 Research title: Perception of Quilombolas and Family Producers on Payment for Environmental Services Programs in Vale do Ribeira - SP.